 Putting the meat in a basket and its broth in a pot, he brought them out and offered them to [the LORD] under the oak.

 Judges 6:19 NIV

-Broth is the liquid foundation for soups, sauces, gravies, and moisture-cooked meats.
+Broth is the liquid foundation for soups, sauces, gravy, and moisture-cooked meats.
 Additionally, the flavorful liquids can be used in place of water to cook rice, lentils, quinoa, barley, couscous, or any other simmered grains for savory results.
-Making broth from the bones of recently cooked or roasted meats extends their usefulness – did you freeze the turkey carcass after holiday feasts?
+Adding bones of recently cooked or roasted meats extends their usefulness and transforms your broth to “stock” – did you freeze the turkey carcass after holiday feasts?
 Time to turn out another delicious dish, multiplying the meals for you, your family, and guests.

 Put on the cooking pot; put it on and pour water into it.
 Put into it the pieces of meat, all the choice pieces—the leg and the shoulder.
 Fill it with the best of these bones; take the pick of the flock.
 Pile wood beneath it for the bones; bring it to a boil and cook the bones in it.

 The method for creating stock is simple.
 First, fill a tall stock pot (yes, the pot named for this process!) with water, within a few inches from the top edge.
 Add leftover bones—chicken carcass for chicken stock, larger fish bones and shellfish shells for fish stock, steak T-bones for beef stock, etc.—or skip this step for simple vegetable broth.